-Karim Zahed is a Ph.D. student in the Applied Cognitive Ergonomics Laboratory (ACE-Lab).
-His research focuses on modeling human behavior to understand how to engage individuals with technology that helps sustain healthy habits in various test beds such as Drowsy Driving, PTSD, Diabetes, Hypertension.
+I am a 5th-year Ph.D. student in the Applied Cognitive Ergonomics Laboratory (ACE-Lab).
+My research focuses on modeling human behavior to understand how to engage individuals with technology that helps sustain healthy habits in various test beds such as Drowsy Driving, Mental Health, Diabetes, and Hypertension.
+My long-term research interests are in investigating human behavior and designing technologies and systems that encourage long-term usage by individuals.
+My research has provided me with extensive experience user centered design, usability testing, and understanding what makes users “tick”.

 - Office: Emerging Technologies Building (ETB) – Room 2006